 Lung Cancer Connection needs you to advocate for change!

 Because of the erroneous perception that lung cancer is a self-inflicted disease, lung cancer patients are often treated with less dignity and respect than other cancer patients.
+This is wrong.

 We desperately need you to become an advocate and help educate the public, as well as medical professionals, about the devastating facts of the disease.
 Lung cancer advocates can also bring much needed attention to the huge disparity in federal funding for lung cancer research as compared to funding for other major cancers.